kbr/fritzconnection/CONTRIBUTING.md

 ## Style guide

 - In general the style guide is PEP 8.
-- Recommended line length is 80 something.
+- Recommended maximum line length is 80 something.

 ## Comments

 No new function, method or class should get undocumented.
-Write meaningful content: what the code does, about the arguments and return values, and -important- the corresponding types.
+Write meaningful comments: what the code does, about the arguments and return values, and -important- the corresponding types.

 ## Type hints